 How do you know that outgoing emails from your app or website actually end up in the recipient’s mailbox?
 Usually, testing helps.
-There are a few aspects that need to be checked and actionable email testing tools for each of them.
-And today we’re going to review a tool for testing the email sending capability.
+There are a few aspects that need to be checked and actionable email testing tools are available for each of them.
+Today we’re going to review a tool for testing the email sending capability.
 It’s called MailHog, and you may consider using it for your project.
 But, is it really worth a shot?
-Let’s find it out!
+Let’s find out!

-What is MailHog and why may you need it?
+What is MailHog and why might you need it?

 What is it for?